 All Corollas carry 1.8-liter four-cylinder engine that puts out 132 horsepower, or 140 in Eco models only.
 A six-speed manual is standard, although most buyers will opt for the four-speed automatic or newly available continuously variable transmission (CVT).
 Options are plentiful in the upper trim levels, and even the base model is decently equipped.

 The Sentra aims for above-average refinement for its class, and certainly achieves it.
 The understated styling will remind you of more expensive cars and is likely to wear well over time.
 There's more passenger space than expected in this class, especially in the back.
 Fit and finish are excellent throughout, well beyond anything found in previous generations of Sentras.

 Underneath the skin, the focus is efficiency.
 The 1.8-liter four-cylinder makes 130 horsepower and delivers up to 40 mpg on the highway with the available CVT.

 Very little separates these models in terms of performance and everyday drivability.
 Buyers stepping down from larger cars will undoubtedly appreciate the refined Sentra, while the Corolla maintains its position as a paragon economy-car virtue.

 Our Verdict: Toyota Corolla

-The Sentra might be more impressive at a valet stand, but the Corolla is a better representative of what consumers care about the most in an inexpensive car.
+The Sentra might be plusher, but the Corolla delivers more of what buyers want in an inexpensive car.